SiddharthManoj/CourseCheck/README.md

 Might be doable using some SG API; otherwise we could just use a PHP script with the SGPHP stuff. - WA

-#### Customer support functionality through email or some other means

-Yeah, could just set up admin@coursecheck.me or webmaster@coursecheck.me.
-Would require setting up Postfix and Dovecot which I could do in the future. - WA
+#### Set up admin@coursecheck.me or webmaster@coursecheck.me for customer support.
+Would require setting up Postfix and Dovecot.
+Make sure we all have access to email.

-As long as we all have access to it then we can all share the workload of handling user's emails. - GO

 #### Text message alerts instead of or in addition to email

 I *think* we can do this using the email-to-SMS features that most cell providers offer (e.g. `5555555555@vtext.com`.
 This would require figuring out which provider owns a given number.
-But this would be much more elegant and cheaper than fucking around with some startup's "revolutionary" API. - WA

 #### Live suggestion search bar with additional parameters instead of just dept. and id (this would be good so users don't have to lookup ID on web reg site)

-#### While we could stil do something along the lines of a queue with regards to the emailing, we could instead monetize a bit and charge users who want faster results, which on our end would just be sleeping the loop less than normal.

-Moved this to a new section in General since monetization is a pretty discussion-worthy topic (but certainly not what's motivating us of course) - GO

 ## Fixes